awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 For additional port requirements, see [AD and AD DS Port Requirements](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd772723(v=ws.10)) on Microsoft TechNet\.

 **Kerberos preauthentication**
 Your user accounts must have Kerberos preauthentication enabled\.
-For detailed instructions on how to enable this setting, see [Ensure That Kerberos Pre\-authentication Is Enabled](ms_ad_tutorial_setup_trust_prepare_onprem.md#tutorial_setup_trust_enable_kerberos)\.
+For detailed instructions on how to enable this setting, see [Ensure that Kerberos pre\-authentication is enabled](ms_ad_tutorial_setup_trust_prepare_onprem.md#tutorial_setup_trust_enable_kerberos)\.
 For general information about this setting, go to [Preauthentication](http://technet.microsoft.com/en-us/library/cc961961.aspx) on Microsoft TechNet\.

 **Encryption types**
 AD Connector supports the following encryption types when authenticating via Kerberos to your Active Directory domain controllers: